HOLISTIC HEALTH

 Ready to spice up your daily routine and boost your health?
 Before you raid the medicine aisle at your local drugstore, loot the spice rack in your kitchen!
 You're likely to find a number of natural ways to enhance your overall wellness from the inside out.

 Herbs and spices have been used to improve health woes for thousands of years.
-They can help reduce inflammation, improve the appearance of skin — and, frankly, they smell pretty dang good while you're using them.
+They can help reduce inflammation, — and, frankly, they smell pretty dang good while you're using them.
 That's a win-win situation in any book!

 Diana Kelly Levey May, 29, 2019